MorganKryze/ConsoleAppVisuals/docs/1-introduction/basic_concepts.md

 - **Passive visuals**: elements that do not provide any interaction, you may display several from the same type at the same time
 - **Interactive visuals**: elements that provide an explicit interaction and create a response that can be collected, you may display only one at a time
+- **Animated visuals**: in-between passive and interactive visuals, they provide an interaction to stop them but do not require a response, you may display only one at a time.

 These visuals are stored in `Window` as a list.
-From this class, you can display the visuals, add, remove, or update them.
+From this class, you can display, add, remove, or update the visuals.
 Each one of the visual element has its rendering method that will be called from the `Window` class.

 The basics of the interaction between the library and the console are defined in the `Core` class.